Swapnil-Trivedi/OpenCV_Image/FOURTH_BLENDING_IMAGES/README.md

 In Image processing the problem is solved by adding alpha `g(X)=A.f(X)+(1-A).h(X) + gamma`
-- A - is Alpha is degree of translucency and have a value between 0-1 so naturally our blended image will be a mix of two transperent images
+- A - A or Alpha is the degree of translucency and have a value between 0-1 so naturally our blended image will be a mix of two transperent images
 - gamma is correction factor used for luminous correction generally 0.0

+#### Important things to note
+- The images to be blended should be of same size and dimensions in our main.cpp we will be adding image of a Blue circle with Yellow Circle in order to generate a Green Circle